Oscillations in weighted arithmetic sums: Acknowledgments

 \section{Acknowledgments}

-We thank Peter Humphries for bringing these questions to our attention.
+We thank Peter Humphries for bringing these questions to our attention, and we thank the referee for a number of helpful comments.
 We also thank NCI Australia and UNSW Canberra for computational resources.
 This research was undertaken with the assistance of resources and services from the National Computational Infrastructure (NCI), which is supported by the Australian Government.